 Our solution?
 A platform where you develop YOUR solution

 Custom IoT solutions equip you with the needed freedom and flexibility to focus on your product development without distractions.
-Reswarm is an enabler of customization.
-With Reswarm, we introduce a fully customizable IoT and IIoT development studio.
-Design engineers and developers are offered a platform to build their own apps and manage connected devices.
-The platform encompasses both IoT app development and device management suites.
+At Record Evolution, we have built a platform that is an enabler of customization, with custom application enablement and edge-to-cloud functionalities starting right at the IoT gateway.
+We introduce a fully customizable data science & IoT development studio that guides IoT developers from connecting just one IoT device all the way to full IoT deployment.
+Design engineers and developers are offered a platform to build their own IoT application environment and manage connected devices.
+The platform adds up to a comprehensive IoT ecosystem with IoT app development and device management suites as well as data warehouse and data science functionalities.
 You work within a secure environment where you collaborate with others and learn from best practices across the globe.